Welcome to the RN Refresher Program

 - Complete and sign the Release and Hold Harmless Agreement

-- Completion of the Personal Health History form and all screening and immunization: TB Screening, MMR, Hepatitis B, Chicken Pox, Tetanus
+- Completion of the Personal Health History form and all screening and immunization: TB Screening, MMR, Hepatitis B, Chicken Pox, Tetanus, COVID-19

 - Non-native English speakers will be required to demonstrate English proficiency using the TOEFL

-- Be ready and available for clinical experiences on day and evening shifts on any day of the week, including holidays.
+- Be ready and available for all clinical shifts on any day of the week, including holidays and 8 – 12 hour shifts.
 To facilitate your successful completion of the clinical experience other employment during this same 5 weeks as your clinical is highly discouraged.
 (There have been instances where participants were unable to successfully complete the program due to over commitments and fatigue).

 - Be able to meet the list of Physical and Psychological Expectations of Nurses Returning to Professional Practice